Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 ### One Modifier

-A Composite that requires the user to hold down a "modifier" button in addition to another control from which the actual value of the Binding is determined.
-This can be used, for example, for Bindings such as "SHIFT+1".
-Implemented in the [`OneModifierComposite`](xref:UnityEngine.InputSystem.Composites.OneModifierComposite) class.
-The buttons can be on any Device, and can be toggle buttons or full-range buttons such as gamepad triggers.
+A One Modifier Composite requires the user to hold down a "modifier" button in addition to another control from which the actual value of the binding is determined.
+This can be used, for example, for bindings such as "SHIFT+1".
+This type of Composite binding uses the [`OneModifierComposite`](xref:UnityEngine.InputSystem.Composites.OneModifierComposite) class.
+The buttons can be on any device, and can be toggle buttons or full-range buttons such as gamepad triggers.

-The result is a value of the same type as the controls bound to the [`binding`](xref:UnityEngine.InputSystem.Composites.OneModifierComposite) part.
+The result is a value of the same type as the controls bound to the [`binding`](xref:UnityEngine.InputSystem.Composites.OneModifierComposite.binding) part.

 ```CSharp
 // Add binding for "CTRL+1".